Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/cross-chain-swap.md

 Function Parameters:
 - `orch`: The orchestrator object to manage interactions with chains/accounts.
 - `ctx`: Context object containing zcf.
-- `seat`: The seat representing the user’s position in the contract.
+- `seat`: The seat representing the contract's position in the offer.
 - `offerArgs`: Arguments provided with the offer, including staked amount and validator address.

 ```javascript
 const { give } = seat.getProposal();
 ```

-Extracts the give part of the proposal from the seat.
+Extracts the `give` part of the proposal from the seat.
 This includes what the user is offering to the contract.

 ```javascript
 const omni = await orch.getChain('omniflixhub');
 const agoric = await orch.getChain('agoric');
 ```

-Retrieves chain objects for omniflixhub and agoric chains using the orchestrator.
+Retrieves chain objects for omniflixhub (a remote chain) and agoric (the local chain) chains using the orchestrator.

 ```javascript
 const [omniAccount, localAccount] = await Promise.all([